Frequently Asked Questions

 Communities & Water systems involved

-• Aurora-Brule Rural Water System
+• Aurora-Brule Rural Water District

 • Big Sioux Community Water District